sergeiudris/linux-memory-monitor/readme.txt

 # linux-memory-monitor
-program calculates how much RAM (aka RSS) a process or group of processes (browser, database,etc.) uses.
+Program calculates how much RAM (aka RSS) a process or group of processes (browser, database,etc.) uses.
 Solves "shared memory multiple times" problem of standard tools

 -- How to run --